-This is pretty open.
+This is open.
 An irrevocable trust can own cash, investment assets, real estate, business entities, or life insurance, as well as some others.

-Pretty much the assets you would want to be able to get out of your estate for tax purposes or to remove income to qualify for government programs can be put into the trust.
+Assets you would want to be able to get out of your estate for tax purposes or to remove income to qualify for government programs can be put into the trust.
 The assets you put into the trust would depend on your specific needs and objectives.

 Drawbacks of Irrevocable Trusts

 When we look for the drawbacks of an irrevocable trust, there is a big one right there out front: They’re irrevocable.
-If your situation changes, too bad.
+If your situation changes, it's too bad.

 You cannot change the trust because the rules changed or because your situation changed.
 You cannot take back the assets because you need them now.
 They are no longer your assets; you gave up all ownership rights when you put the assets into the trust.